deven172/fitness/README.md

 # Fitness

-This repository is intended for future fitness-related projects.
+This repository contains a simple offline-first PWA for fitness tracking.

-At the moment it only contains this README file.
+See [fitness-mvp/README.md](fitness-mvp/README.md) for setup instructions and features.